cockroachdb/docs/src/current/v23.1/security-reference/authorization.md

 <a id="role-options"></a>
 ### Supported privileges

-System-level privileges (also known as global privileges) offer granular control over a user's actions when working with CockroachDB.
+System-level privileges (also known as global privileges) offer more granular control over a user's actions when working with CockroachDB, compared to the [role options authorization model]({% link {{ page.version.version }}/create-role.md %}#role-options).

 You can work with system-level privileges using the [`GRANT `]({% link {{ page.version.version }}/grant.md %}) statement with the `SYSTEM` parameter, and the [`SHOW SYSTEM GRANTS`]({% link {{ page.version.version }}/show-system-grants.md %}) statement.